Blog

 This post will take you through some of the leading causes of delay throughout the screening process.
 By the end, we’re sure you’ll feel completely reassured that everything is proceeding as it should.
 Let’s get into it!

-Multiple factors can affect how long your background check takes to come back.
+Multiple factors can affect how long your background check takes to come back, such as incomplete data records, different state regulations, and third-party delays.
 Many of them are out of your control, which can feel frustrating.
-However, being aware of these factors may help you understand the delays.
-With this in mind, we’ve listed some key reasons below.
+However, being aware of these factors may help you understand why your background check is taking so long.

 Differing State Regulations